KyleDickersonComposer/adaptive-music-unity-lib/README.md

 ## After the basics are implemented I will try to add some more experimental features for adaptive music like:
 - Smaller music blocks
 - Algorithmic composition of short music blocks

-- Using different grouping mechanisms than key and tempo grid (Arranging Concepts/Brantian Orchestration/Postmodern Music/Extreme Counterpoint/Crazy Pedals/Pitch Grouping/Continuous Discontinuity/Trash Beats)
+## Using different grouping mechanisms than key and tempo grid
+- Arranging Concepts
+- Brantian Orchestration
+- Postmodern Music
+- Extreme Counterpoint
+- Crazy Pedals
+- Pitch Grouping
+- Continuous Discontinuity
+- Trash Beats
+- Extreme rubato